joaocoutinho1602/rita-remix/README.md

 ## TODOs

 NEXT UP:
-1. Finish User-Doctor-Client-Patient model
+1. Test EditLocation and DeleteLocation
-2. Document Prisma schema
+2. Test AddPatient
-3. Implement Add Patient to Doctor functionality (AddClientModal)
+3. Start creation of Appointments for Patients

 CRITICAL:
 1. Deal with Google errors when associating Google account, remember Google is source of truth